whyvrafvr/whyvrafvr/README.md

 Hi there.

-I'm working on web2 and web3 projects 😄
+I'm working on web2 and web3 project.
+For more information, please visit [TRENDev Consulting](http://www.trendev.fr) and [PoLN](https://poln.org) 😄

 ----